Skip to content

 Slash Commands

-The adapter exposes a small fixed command set plus dynamic mode commands.
+The adapter exposes a small fixed command set, dynamic mode commands, and optional host-defined commands.

 Fixed commands